This post was originally published on December 30th, 2020.

 When you do it right, you can use email to create a bond with your subscribers and drive them back to your site to (hopefully) make a purchase.

-Not to mention you should strive to get to a point where 30%+ of your revenue comes from email.
+Not to mention the fact that you should strive to get to a point where 30%+ of your revenue comes from email.

 So how can popups help you get there?